There can be a couple of reasons why Coach fails to communicate with VinciLab:

 - The VinciLab driver is not installed correctly on your computer.
 After a successful installation, VinciLab should be visible in the Windows Device Manager under Network adapters.
-If the driver wasn’t successfully installed, it can be installed manually in Device Manager by specifying the of the USB VinciLab driver setup files.
+If the driver wasn’t successfully installed, it can be installed manually in Device Manager by specifying the USB VinciLab driver setup files.
 Details of this procedure can be found in the VinciLab Users’ Guide.

 - The USB cable is not connected correctly.
 You have to connect the provided USB cable correctly and use the USB connector that is meant for communication, and not the USB connector meant for additional powering.